realA10001986/Time-Circuits-Display/README.md

 |:--:|
 | Click to watch the video |

-Full disclosure: The video was shot before the CircuitSetup speedo became available.
+_The video was shot before the CircuitSetup speedo became available.
 The speedo shown is a DIY prop and not the - much better looking - CircuitSetup speedo.
 The video is only meant to demonstrate how the TCD and the speedo inter-operate.
-(The TFC switch was made by me, see [here](https://tfc.out-a-ti.me), it uses the [Fake Power Switch](#fake-power-switch) feature of the TCD.)
+(The TFC switch was made by me, see [here](https://tfc.out-a-ti.me), it uses the [Fake Power Switch](#fake-power-switch) feature of the TCD.)_

 If your CircuitSetup [Speedo Kit](https://circuitsetup.us/product/delorean-time-machine-speedometer-kit/) came with a cable with 7 wires, it needs to be wired as shown below: